jamesmp/SkyScan/README.md

 A work in progress application to track aircraft, celestial objects, and satellites using motorised telescope mounts.

-[Short Demo](https://youtu.be/BJrJFTBbw6k) - A short Youtube video demonstrating a live camera feed of the tracking process, The calibration process has not been performed for this video, as there are very few planes flying at the time of writing (Covid-19 2020)
+[Demo](https://youtu.be/LOwYby9aVlg) - A short Youtube video demonstrating a live camera feed of the tracking process

 ## Operational Principle